Infinex Litepaper

 Core Philosophy

-Infinex is built to optimise the User Experience.
+Infinex is built to optimize the User Experience.
 To supplant centralized services, Infinex must replicate the full user experience of centralized platforms.
 This contrasts with most decentralized services that start with infrastructure and protocol design and build out to the UX layer.
 For too long, we have built parts of the experience and expected or hoped adoption would follow.
 Empirical evidence2 has completely disabused us of this notion.
 However, while replicating the UX of centralized services, Infinex must always remain non-custodial.
 Within these two constraints, many pragmatic decisions have been and will continue to be made to achieve the outcome of replacing centralized exchanges and other custodial services.

 Feature Overview